 The Erne is undoubtedly high quality—you can feel it in the components and the build.
 It feels like it was designed by NASA.
 However, one downside is that all that engineering makes it bulky and hard to transport.

 I also wish I could further customize my own drills.
-Currently, there's no way to choose the speed or angle of each shot.
-The manufacturers say they're prioritizing a fix for this, though.
+Currently, you can't choose the speed or angle of each shot.
+This is another area where the Titan ACE is better, as it gives you this option.
+The Erne manufacturers say they're prioritizing a fix for this, though.
 Once they nail this feature, I'm not sure how the Erne could be any better.

 Lastly, you're going to need some extra pickleball accessories when you buy the Erne, including lots of balls.
 I bought 150 Franklin X-40 pickleball balls, as well as a pickup tube that saved my back from lots of bending over.
 The makers of the Erne even sell a tube of their own.